-Sleep research and marketing has always been at the front of what Casper does, but unlike Eight or other high tech solutions, Casper keeps their tech simple.
+Sleep research and marketing have always been at the front of what Casper does, but unlike Eight or other high-tech solutions, Casper keeps their tech simple.
 They use the data they gather from customer research to develop elegant products that do a few things very well.

 The company Airbnb’d a large Victorian house in San Francisco to conduct sleep experiments to see how technology could help improve sleep.
 Just like the sun gradually gets dim or lighter when it’s time to sleep or wake up, light changes and affects us.
 The process of light changing triggers reactions that either wake or make us sleepy, like the release of melatonin to signal it’s time to fall asleep.

 This video shows you how Glow works.